 Visualization to achieve success in all areas of life

 Athletes start the routine by visualizing a good day.
 In their visualizations, they wake up with a positive state of mind, prepare for the competition, and perform exactly how they desire — fully exploring their physical capacities and claiming victory.
-The positive visualization has many benefits, among them relaxation and the ideal mindset to excel in the respective discipline.
+Visualization has many positive benefits, among them relaxation and the ideal mindset to excel in the respective discipline.

 It’s not just athletes.
 More and more people attribute the benefits of meditation and their success to visualization.
 What’s more, their effective visual thinking is helping them to put a stop to one of the factors that jeopardize human beings’ success and makes relaxation even harder: stress.